ultratrikx/VibeType/README.md

 3. **WebPilot sidebar appears** automatically on the right
 4. **Start typing** to get real-time suggestions
 5. **Use action buttons** to improve, rewrite, or elaborate your text

+### Floating Toolbar

+WebPilot includes a simple and robust floating toolbar that appears when you select text on any webpage.

+**How it works:**

+1. **Select Text**: Highlight any text on a page.
+2. **Toolbar Appears**: A small toolbar will appear above your selection with "Improve", "Rewrite", and "Elaborate" options.
+3. **Choose an Action**: Click one of the options.
+4. **Get Suggestion**: The toolbar will be replaced by a panel showing the AI's suggestion.
+5. **Accept or Decline**: You can accept the suggestion to replace your original text, or decline it to keep your text as is.

+This feature provides a quick and effortless way to edit text without needing to open the main sidebar.

 ### Cross-Tab Context Feature